maximilianruesch/fault-gadgets/README.md

 in the main directory.

 If you encounter difficulties running the tests, make sure your installed packages are up to date and that you have all the packages listed in the `pyproject.toml`.

+## Acknowledging the use of `faultgadgets`
+If you use this library for something cool (up to your interpretation), please acknowledge the library by including a link to this repository.